Key concepts and terminology

 An account is an isolated tenant in Decodable.
-It exists within a single cloud provider and region (although it can connect to data services anywhere).
-All resources - connections, streams, pipelines and so on - are created within an account.
+It exists within a single cloud provider and region, but an account can connect to data services anywhere.
+All Decodable resources are scoped within an account.

 See Accounts for more information.

 An append stream is a type of data stream in which new records are continuously added to the end of the stream.
 In other words, an append stream is a stream that is only ever appended to and each individual record in a change stream is an independent event.
 The default retention time for append streams is 1 week.